-As we embark into 2018, it’s time to identify the trends that lie ahead for healthcare marketers.
+As we embark in 2018, it’s time to identify the trends that lie ahead for healthcare marketers.

 The healthcare sector is evolving and marketers who can analyze the trends and prepare for the future, have the best chances of setting their companies up for success.

 However, before we begin to predict this year’s trends, let’s take a quick look at what trends dominated healthcare marketing in 2017.

 Interested in a must-have collection of 110 marketing ideas for your medical and dental practice in 2018, click below.

 One of the main trends was the rise in patient awareness and engagement.
 The fact that patients are now more likely to research and browse health information online, before making any decisions, has created an opportunity for healthcare organizations to focus their marketing efforts digitally.
 Consequently, more have focused on creating engaging content, enhancing search engine optimization and increasing their social media presence; this has been prominent throughout 2017.

 But, will it be the same this year?

 Here are five marketing trends that you’ll want to watch out for.

 Patients’ portals have been around for many years, and it is predicted that there will be a revamp of portals, as healthcare organizations are looking for ways to increase care outside of the traditional setting.
 This is likely to result in more sophisticated and user-friendly portals, particularly as more consumer-oriented tech companies enter the market.

 Currently, most portals allow patients to view test results, immunizations, and their medical history.
 However, a recent review of patient attitudes toward patient portals found some negative experiences.
 According to the CDW Healthcare survey, less than 30% of patients would give their healthcare providers an “A” for technology use, and 89% want easier access to their portal.
 Patients are demanding a more user-friendly experience.